Anjok07/ultimatevocalremovergui/README.md

 - **Optional**
     - Additional models and application patches can be downloaded via the "Settings" menu within the application.

-- **Please Note:** Please install UVR to the main c:/ drive if you use the Windows installer.
+- **Please Note:** Please install UVR to the main C:\ drive if you use the Windows installer.
 Installing UVR to a secondary drive will cause application instability.

 ### Other Platforms